Compiled and Written by Sam Niemeyer, Exclusively for Fire Mountain Gems and Beads®

 Photograph from above the set, facing downward

-Photographing on a Jewelry Display If you want to photograph jewelry on a jewelry display to show how the jewelry will look when worn, you will need to essentially rotate the whole set, creating a three sided box where the background material is in the center, standing up with the diffusion and reflective materials on either side.
+Photographing on a Jewelry Display If you want to photograph jewelry on a jewelry display to show how the jewelry will look when worn, you will need to essentially rotate the whole set, creating a three-sided box where the background material is in the center, standing up with the diffusion and reflective materials on either side.
 The jewelry display will sit in the middle of the three sides and you will photograph from in front of the display.
 Don't forget to consider the color of your jewelry display, too for maximizing the "pop" of your piece.

 The Keys to Success: